-Wilmington University's main campus is located near the city of Wilmington and historic New Castle, Delaware.
+Wilmington University's main campus is located near the city of Wilmington in historic New Castle, Delaware.
 The campus is easily accessible by air, rail, and bus.
 Our central location in the northeast corridor of the United States provides students convenient access to the major cities of New York, Philadelphia, and Washington D.C.
 Recreational areas such as beaches and ski resorts are within easy driving distance.

-Additional sites include the Wilson Graduate Center; Dover Air Force Base; Dover; the William A. Carter Partnership Center in Georgetown, Delaware; and Rehoboth Beach, Delaware.
-In New Jersey Wilmington University offers programs on Burlington County College and Cumberland County College campuses in addition to a selection of courses offered at Salem Community College.
+Additional sites include the Wilson Graduate Center, Middletown, Dover Air Force Base, Dover, the William A. Carter Partnership Center in Georgetown, Rehoboth Beach, and Brandywine.
+In New Jersey, Wilmington University offers programs on the Burlington County College and Cumberland County College campuses, and the Joint Base Education Center for McGuire AFB/Fort Dix/Lakehurst Naval Air Station.
+In Maryland, select Wilmington University degree programs are available at Cecil College's Elkton location.